 The RN program is a space limited program that admits students twice a year in fall and spring semesters.
 In addition to applying to the college, students must apply to the program.
 Minimum grade point average, reading, writing, math, and science requirements must be met prior to applying to the RN program.
 Completion of the minimum requirements and application to the program does not guarantee admission to the program.
 Entry to the nursing program is competitive and based on academic achievements.

-Detailed information about the RN program's competitive admission criteria, process, timeline, and forms are available in the Petitioning/Application Process for Health programs area of Clark State's website.
-Clark State/Wittenberg University Associate Degree/Bachelor Degree Pathway Admission Option.
+Detailed information about the RN program's competitive admission criteria, process, timeline, and forms are available in the Petitioning/ Application Process for Health programs area of Clark State's web site.